 3. Perfectionism

-Perfection of the worst enemy of action.
+Perfection is the worst enemy of action.

 When you expect to create something perfect, you actually enter into a never-ending cycle because perfection does not exist.